NaMa1994/Berkley_Practice_Fall2024/readme.md

-This is a repositiry I practice Berkeley content with PyTorch.
+This is a repositiry in which I practice Berkeley content with PyTorch.